Frequently Asked Questions

 Am I able to request a female or male technologist do my exam?

 We will do our best to accommodate your request, however, it is not always possible.
-If it is not possible for us to accommodate your request you are welcome to have a chaperone accompany you for your exam.
-Currently we only have female technologists conducting gynecological exams.
+If it is not possible for us to accommodate your request a chaperone will accompany your exam.

 Can I bring my children to my appointment?